Émile Mokoko Wongolo

 Émile Mokoko Wongolo is a Congolese politician who has been Director-General of the National Water Distribution Company (Société nationale de distribution d'eau, SNDE), a state-run company in Congo-Brazzaville, since 2010.
 Previously he was Secretary-General of the African Timber Organization, elected to that post in 2002.

 Career

 From 1980 to 1989, Mokoko Wongolo was President Denis Sassou Nguesso's Adviser for State Enterprises and the Private Sector.

-He was also President and General manager of National Electricity company (SNE) from 1989 to 1991.
+He becomes President and General manager of National Electricity company (SNE) from 1989 to 1991.

 Mokoko Wongolo was elected as Secretary-General of the African Timber Organization at its 20th Ministerial Conference, held in Kinshasa on 21–26 October 2002.
 He replaced Paul Ngatse-Obala, also from Congo-Brazzaville, who died in March 2002.